How to Write a Resolution

 of potential new WSMA policy.
 The

-WSMA DEI Committee will be using the tool as they evaluate resolutions before the
+WSMA DEI Committee will be using the tool as it evaluates resolutions before the

 House and will add a health equity note as appropriate.